A COVID-19 Public Health Response & Recovery Policy Platform

 Ensure access to interpretation services, so that limited English proficiency speakers and people with disabilities are able to understand what is happening and communicate with loved ones.

 Provide those working in essential services with hazard pay.

 - Other relevant demographics that are currently not reported

 ✓ Sign on to these Community-Based Workforce Principles and help agencies adopt the principles as they expand their contact tracing workforce to ensure that response efforts are appropriately embedded in disproportionately impacted and vulnerable communities.

 ✓ Advocate to state authorities to expand coverage and eliminate barriers to care.
 Start by checking this healthcare policy expansion tracker for your state to assess gaps.

 ✓ Pursue the release of race/ethnicity and demographic data.
-See examples from New York City and Cook County, IL health departments.
+See examples from New York City, Santa Clara, CA, and Cook County, IL health departments.

 ✓ Learn more about the COVID-19 Health Justice Advisory Committee Statement from the Poor People’s Campaign: A National Call for Moral Revival.